dimitri-nicolo/calico/getting-started/cnx/access-the-manager.md

 **Basic ingress controller, no modification**

- The following example uses `tigera-manager` as the backend service name without modification.
-Because the `tigera-manager` service cannot be edited, it only when edits to the service are not required.
-(Note if you make changes to `tigera-manager`, they may appear to take effect, but the service always resets back to the default and is not overwritten.)
+ The following example uses `tigera-manager` as the backend service without modification.
+Use the `tigera-manager` service only when edits to the service are not required.
+(Note if you try to make changes to `tigera-manager`, changes may appear to take effect, but the service always resets to the default and is not overwritten.)

 ```yaml
 apiVersion: networking.k8s.io/v1beta1